 Introduction of Ben Jing.

-Shennong Ben Cao Jing is the earliest existing pharmacological monograph that survived till today, the first systematic summary of China's early clinical experience in the use of herbs, and has been regarded as a classic work of traditional Chinese medicine.
-The book is divided into three volumes, containing 365 kinds of herbs (252 kinds of botanical herbs, 67 kinds of animal medicines, and 46 kinds of mineral medicines), and is classified into the upper grade, the middle grade, and the lower grade, with concise and simple text, which has become the essence of the theory of traditional Chinese medicine.
+The Shennong Ben Cao Jing is the earliest surviving pharmacological monograph, and the first systematic summary of China's early clinical experience in the use of herbs.
+It is regarded as a classic work of traditional Chinese medicine.
+The book is divided into three volumes; it records 365 kinds of herbs, including 252 kinds of botanical herbs, 67 kinds of animal medicines, and 46 kinds of mineral medicines.
+The herbs are classified as the upper grade, the middle grade, and the lower grade, and are described in concise and simple text.
+It has become the essence of the theory of traditional Chinese medicine.

-The contents of the Ben Jing are records of herbs including flavor, main indications, synonym, growing environment, part for medicine use, mainly indicated diseases and syndromes.
+The book Ben Jing records herbs, including their flavor, main indications, synonyms, growing environment, parts for medicine use, and the diseases and syndromes they are mainly indicated for.
 It also summarizes how the various herbs can be used in combination with each other, as well as simple preparations.

-The book follows the principle of the formulae of Nei Jing (the Inner Canon), and also takes the herbs as examples of the status of the ruler and ministers in the dynasty to show their primary and secondary relationships and the laws of combination.
-The book also has a detailed description of the taste of herbs, pointing out that the four qi (cold, heat, warmth and coolness), and the five flavors (sour, bitter, sweet, pungent and salty) are the basic nature of herbs, which can be used for the different selection of herbs for the different nature of diseases (cold, heat, dampness and dryness).
+The book follows the principles of the formulae in the Nei Jing (the Inner Canon), and also takes the herbs as examples with metaphors about the relationship between the ruler and ministers in the dynasty to show their primary and secondary relationships and the laws of combination.
+The book also provides detailed descriptions of the tastes of herbs, pointing out that the four qi (cold, heat, warmth and coolness), and the five flavors (sour, bitter, sweet, pungent and salty) are the basic natures of herbs.
+These natures can be used for the different selection of herbs for the different nature of diseases, such as cold, heat, dampness and dryness.

-In order to ensure the quality of herbs, the book also pointed out that attention should be paid to the origin of herbs, the time, method, authenticity of collecting.
-Various dosage forms should be made, depending on the nature of the herbs.
-The time of taking the herb should be determined according to the location of the disease before or after eating, or in the morning, or before going to bed.
-All these have certain significance in guiding the use of herbs.
+To ensure the quality of the herbs, the book also pointed out that attention should be paid to their origin, the time, method, and authenticity of collecting.
+Depending on the nature of the herbs, various dosage forms should be made.
+The time of taking the herb should be determined according to the location of the disease, whether it is taken before or after eating, in the morning, or before going to bed.
+All of these are significant in guiding the use of herbs.

 References: